An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Introduction

 \section{Introduction}

-In the emergency department (ED) and intensive care unit (ICU), clinicians often face many challenges of varying magnitude: high patient turnover, unpredictable workloads, and the need to make rapid decisions for life-threatening conditions~\cite{huang2010impact,carayon2014human,weigl2012association}.
-In these high-stakes environments, minutes can determine survival, therefore, there is an impetus for decision support systems to provide both accurate and computationally efficient predictions~\cite{johnson2016machine,komorowski2018artificial}.
-Machine learning (ML), a subfield of Artificial Intelligence (AI), has emerged as a promising tool for enhancing clinical support under such constraints~\cite{esteva2019guide,topol2019high,rajpurkar2022ai,miotto2018deep,jiang2017artificial}, with applications ranging from diagnosis and prognosis to triage and disposition prediction.
+In the emergency department (ED) and intensive care unit (ICU), clinicians operate under conditions characterized by high patient turnover, unpredictable workloads, and the need for rapid decision-making in life-threatening situations~\cite{huang2010impact,carayon2014human,weigl2012association}.
+In such settings, even small delays can have significant consequences, motivating the development of decision support systems that provide accurate predictions with minimal computational overhead~\cite{johnson2016machine,komorowski2018artificial}.
+Machine learning (ML), a subfield of artificial intelligence (AI), has emerged as a promising approach for supporting clinical decision-making under these constraints~\cite{esteva2019guide,topol2019high,rajpurkar2022ai,miotto2018deep,jiang2017artificial}, with applications spanning diagnosis, prognosis, triage, and patient disposition.

-Yet, healthcare data predominately present unique challenges.
-In addition to \emph{high dimensionality} and \emph{heterogeneity}, a defining issue is \emph{class imbalance} where critical but rare outcomes (e.g., in-hospital death, cardiac arrest; or, in-clinical practice, septic shock) are represented by far fewer samples than their common counterparts.
-This can lead to biased models that perform well on majority classes but fail on minority ones, precisely where predictive accuracy could or would be most clinically valuable~\cite{He2009,Branco2016}.
+However, healthcare data present several persistent challenges.
+In addition to \emph{high dimensionality} and \emph{heterogeneity}, a defining characteristic is \emph{class imbalance}, where clinically critical outcomes (e.g., in-hospital mortality, cardiac arrest, or septic shock) occur relatively rarely compared to more common outcomes.
+This imbalance can lead to models that achieve strong aggregate performance while under-performing on minority classes, which are often of greatest clinical interest~\cite{He2009,Branco2016}.

-These challenges have important implications for the choice of learning paradigm.
-While deep learning (DL), a subfield of ML, has transformed domains such as computer vision and natural language processing~\cite{lecun2015deep,krizhevsky2012imagenet,silver2017mastering}, its application to tabular healthcare data under class imbalance remains limited~\cite{shwartz2021tabular}.
-DL architectures typically require large, balanced datasets to achieve optimal performance~\cite{Liu2020,Rajkomar2018}.
-By contrast, traditional ML methods, particularly tree-based ensemble approaches such as random forests and gradient boosting (e.g., XGBoost), are widely used because of their robustness and interpretability in tabular data tasks~\cite{Chen2016,Lundberg2020}.
-Prior studies report mixed results: DL can outperform classical approaches with sufficient data and tuning~\cite{Choi2017}, but tree-based models often prove more reliable on imbalanced healthcare datasets~\cite{Katuwal2016,Luo2016}.